ffontelera/DataAnalytics-Projects/Tableau Dashboard/Project Description.md

-Dashboard was built to analyze trending videos on YouTube to determine what content deserves marketing attention and answers he following questions:
+Dashboard was built to analyze trending videos on YouTube to determine what content deserves marketing attention and answers the following questions:

-  1.Which video categories trended most often?
+  - Which video categories trended most often?
-  2.How were they distributed among regions?
+  - How were they distributed among regions?
-  3.What categories were especially popular in the United States?
+  - What categories were especially popular in the United States?
-  4.Were there any differences between the categories popular in the US and those popular elsewhere?
+  - Were there any differences between the categories popular in the US and those popular elsewhere?